ThinkUniform/uniformcss.com/README.md

 <!-- Introduction -->
 ## Introduction

-This respository houses the official documentation site for [Uniform CSS](https://uniformcss.com), a fully configurable utility-first CSS framework built for Sass projects.
-For see documentation, visit [uniformcss.com](https://uniformcss.com/)
+This respository houses the official documentation site for [Uniform CSS](https://github.com/ThinkUniform/uniformcss), a fully configurable utility-first CSS framework built for Sass projects.
+To see documentation, visit [uniformcss.com](https://uniformcss.com/)

 * :rocket: Learn everything you need to know to install, customize, and get started with Uniform CSS
 * :clipboard: Quickly find any utility you're looking for with an alphabetically ordered API reference
 * :art: Get a visual reference of every color, size, font-size, and effects

-This project is licensed under the MIT agreement.
-You are more than welcome to clone and customize this project to suit your needs.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people that have contributed in making this project great!

 ### Built With